unixorn/aws-lambda-list/Readme.md

 ## Frameworks

 * [python-lambda](https://github.com/nficano/python-lambda) - A toolkit for developing and deploying serverless Python code in AWS Lambda.
+The Python-Lambda library takes away the guess work of developing your Python-Lambda services by providing you a toolset to streamline the annoying parts.

 ## Resources